josantonius/php-database/README.md

 ## REPLACE

-### - Replace a row in a table if it exists or insert a new row if not exist:
+### - Replace a row in a table if it exists or insert a new row if not exist

 ```php
 $db->replace($data, $statements)